-- The shutdown times that have already been created are shown in a list.
-The information 398/40,000 in the upper-right corner of the screen means that 398 (31+366+1, see Days column) of 40000 possible shutdown periods have been created so far in this example. - The shutdown periods are created/edited directly in the columns.
-To add a new shutdown time, click on the + character (bottom left); to remove a shutdown time, select the time to be removed and click on the character (also bottom left). - Mandatory fields are highlighted in red (only visible in empty lines). - Correctly defined input fields are highlighted in green. - If the values defined under Days or Duration result in a suspiciously long period, the value will be highlighted in yellow.
+- Shutdown periods that have been defined are displayed in list form.
+The number "398" at the top right of the screen corresponds to the number of shutdown times already defined: - 31 periods (2 h every day from 1 July to 31 July) plus - 366 periods (1 h every day from 1 January to 31 December) plus - 1 period (from 14 June to 17 June without interruption) - The shutdown periods can be created or edited directly in the columns of the list.
+To add a new shutdown period, click on the + at the bottom left or press ENTER when the cursor is in the last column.
+To remove, use or DEL accordingly. - Mandatory fields are highlighted in red (only visible in empty lines). - Correctly defined input fields are highlighted in green.

+• If the values defined result in an exceptionally long period under Duration, the value will be highlighted in yellow.